chalmers-revere/opendlv-proxy/README.md

 ```

 The --sender-stamp-offset flag separates the message streams by appending the offset
 to any received message on that link.
-Furthermore, this feature also filters messages
+Furthermore, this feature also filters *sent* messages
 based on sender stamps, so in order to send a message to the external conference with
 CID 111, a message can be sent by adding 100 to the sender stamp.